Skip to main content

 Gesture callbacks & events

-At any given time, each handler instance has an assigned state that can change when new touch events occur or can be forced to change by the touch system in certain circumstances.
+At any given time, each handler instance has an assigned state that can change when new touch events occur or can be forced to change by the touch system under certain circumstances.
 You can hook into state transitions using specific gesture callbacks.

 When Reanimated is installed, all callbacks are automatically workletized.
 For more details, refer to the Integration with Reanimated section.